saurav-c/tasc/README.md

 The `cmd` directory contains all of the source code for TASC.

-The `proto` directory has TASC-specific protobuf definitions and compiled protobufs for AFT (and Anna if necessary).
+The `proto` directory has TASC-specific protobuf definitions and compiled protobufs.

 The `cluster` directory has scripts and YAML specs to spin up Kubernetes clusters that run multi-node versions of AFT.
 This is the recommended way to deploy the system.